Gilad18/MineCraft/README.md

 ## Getting Started

-I was asked to create my very own Minecraft mock in less than 3 days nad this is the result.
+I was asked to create my very own Minecraft mock in less than 3 days and this is the result.

 ### Installing